 Now you can copy this folder to your mod folder

-For more infos, follow this very good tuto from cromtec (for modelling vehicules and tanks):
+For more infos, here you will find 2 very good tutos from cromtec (for modelling vehicules and tanks+ 1 3dsmax example file) and some goodies (tutos, exporter plugin, etc..):

 Hope it will helpfull.